 I learned, though, that once you give up, you can start again, and that it’s okay to choose a new target.

 My project derailed at 26,331 words.
 I limped along for another thousand words or so before quitting.
 But I took it back up.
 While my sister, her remarkable team of rangers and dozens of spontaneous volunteers continued their battle, backed by an awe-inspiring level of community support, I stayed home and managed a modest but satisfying 40,004 words by the end of the month.

 I still haven’t figured out whether there’s a book in my Turkey trip.
 I don’t know if I can sustain the balance – between writing about exploration and writing about grief – that would make it a story worth telling.
 But I’ve started.

-Sally Jane Smith is the author of Just One Step: Travels in Greece and the World, anticipated to be published in 2021, and has started work on her second manuscript, inspired by her journey through Turkey.
-She loves connecting with readers, writers and travellers online: you can find her on Facebook.
-She is also on Instagram and Twitter.
+Sally Jane Smith is the author of Unpacking Greece (working title), anticipated to be published in 2022, and has started work on her second manuscript, inspired by her journey through Turkey.
+She loves connecting with readers, writers and travellers online: the best way to stay in touch is through her newsletter, but you can also find her (and her social media links) on her website.
 Her sister’s wildlife park can be found on Facebook.